ABTCA MEMBERSHIP FAQS

 12. Am I going to get a ton of emails and mail from the club?

-Hopefully not.
-All official email communications, such as meeting notices and minutes, will come with “ABTCA” in the subject line.
-We have a “members only” section to our website.
-Most discussions should be happening there.
+All official email communications, such as meeting notices, upcoming programs, events and club news, will come firstname.lastname@example.org.
+We have a “members only” section to our website as well with club information. .
 We will not share your email or data outside of the club.
 We do not send postal mail, except in the most extreme cases.